THE YEARLY READER

 Patience, indeed, would win the day—and the season—for the Phillies.
 They caught fire in July, winning 19 of 22 games to grab a strong hold on a first-place spot they would not relinquish for the rest of the year.

-Making the Phillies’ return to the top all the more impressive was that where everything had gone right the year before, such was hardly the case in 2009.
-Closer Brad Lidge, unblemished in 2008, was a mess from start to finishLidge suffered all season from a bothersome knee that, he suggested, had occurred during the Phillies’ on-field celebration after winning the 2008 World Series., lucky to retain his ninth-inning role into the postseason.
+Making the Phillies’ return to the top all the more impressive was that while everything had gone right the year before, such was hardly the case in 2009.
+Closer Brad Lidge, unblemished in 2008, was a mess from start to finish, lucky to retain his ninth-inning role into the postseason.
 A patchwork rotation was revived late in the year with two midseason acquisitions: A trade with Cleveland for reigning Cy Young Award winner Cliff Lee, and the signing of 37-year-old Pedro Martinez, who had sat unemployed all year after struggling through an injury-plagued 2008 with the Mets.
 In 21 combined starts for Philadelphia, Lee and Martinez won 12 games and lost five with a 3.47 earned run average, returning solidity to the rotation.

 There was never an issue for the Phillies regarding their offense, one of baseball’s most potent.
 Four players—Ryan Howard, Chase Utley, Raul Ibanez and Jayson Werth—each hit over 30 home runs, with Howard the prime power source at 45 long balls and a major league-leading 141 RBIs.
 In total, the Phillies hit a NL-high 224 homers and also led the league in runs and slugging percentage; they also finished second in steals—and last in grounding into double plays, suggesting that the prodigious combination of Philadelphia power and speed led to few runners being left exposed for a double killing.